davehenryjones/WellbeingJam2020/docs/user_guide.md

 > NOTE: When you select a file to use it remains on your device.
 All processing of data is done on your device.
 We do not collect or store any data uploaded to the visualisation.

+> NOTE Due to a technical issue, you can currently only upload one file.
+We are working to fix this so that multiple files can be uploaded and displayed along the timeline.

 ### File Upload Requirements

 Files must be uploaded in the '.csv' format.
 The first row must be the column headings.
 The column headings must include: